rimuz/smudge/docs/ssl/stdio.md

 ## Method `line ()`
 Reads a text line from the stream and stores it as a string.
-Returns the string or `null` if the operation fails.
+Returns the string, or`null if the operation fails.

 ## Method `peek ()`
 Peeks the next character.